locationtech/udig-platform/docs/devel/en/faq.rst

 An example of extending a perspective is in the net.refractions.udig.feature.editor/plugin.xml file.

 If you define a new perspective and you want it to be loaded by default you have to create a fragment for net.refractions.udig.ui and in the fragment override the UDIGWorkbenchAdvisor class to return your perspective ID in the getInitialWindowPerspectiveId method.

 Examples:

 * :doc:`creating_new_perspective_example`

--  `Extending an existing perspective
-   Example <Extending%20an%20existing%20perspective%20Example.html>`_
+* :doc:`extending_an_existing_perspective_example`

 Q: How do I configure keyboard shortcuts

 You need to create a schema, which assigns keyboard bindings to commands.
 This allows a key press to invoke the same command that would otherwise be issued in response to an Action (such as a menu item or toolbar button being pressed).

 The actual functionally invoked by a Command can be determined dynamically using a command handler.
 This is how the same keyboard short cuts (such as Control-C or Delete) can be performed differently depending on the view the user is working in.

-Examples:
- :doc:`keyboard_shortcut_example`
+Examples: :doc:`keyboard_shortcut_example`

 Q: How do I get an SWT layout to display properly